Diabetic Retinopathy Treatment in Iran: All you need to know

 What are the risks and side effects of eye injections?

-Possible risks and side effects of anti-VEGF injections include:
+Some of the most common risks and side effects of anti-VEGF injections include:

-- Eye irritation or discomfort
+- Eye bleeding.

 - Eye pressure may increase due to steroid injections.

 3. Diabetic retinopathy surgery

 Diabetic retinopathy surgery is done to remove scar tissues or blood from the eye if laser treatment is not possible because retinopathy is too advanced.
 This surgery may also be done in order to remove the vitreous humour (transparent, jelly-like substance) from the eye.

 Eye surgery for diabetic retinopathy is mostly needed if an extensive scar tissue is most likely to cause rental detachment.
 It is also necessary if a large amount of blood has accumulated in the eye.

 During this procedure, the surgeon makes a small incision in the eye before removing any scar tissue, as well as some of the vitreous humour.
 He/she uses a laser to prevent additional degradation of the patient’s vision.